thomas-mattsson/apic-remote-gw-temp/README.md

 Gitops config for deploying API Connect gateway and analytics

+## Preparing your own version of this repo

+Make a fork of this repository and update the following:

+### Ingress subdomain

+Make sure to update [env/nonprod/custom/ingress-subdomain.yaml](env/nonprod/custom/ingress-subdomain.yaml) to have the host name for your ingress subdomain.

+### Gitops repository

+Make sure to update [argocd/kustomization.yaml](argocd/kustomization.yaml) and [argocd/bootstrap.yaml](argocd/bootstrap.yaml) with the git repo and revision used in your fork of this repository.

 ## Preparing a fresh Kubernetes environment

 Log into the cluster so you can use `kubectl` against it.